LillySchramm/KittyScanBlocklist/README.md

 > No pull requests will be accepted for this list.
 Only IPs detected by KittyScan will be added to this list.

-The ips are separated by new lines. `ips-16.txt` and `ips-24.txt` are the same list but as a /16 and /24 subnet respectively.
+The IPs are separated by new lines. `ips-16.txt` and `ips-24.txt` are the same list but as a /16 and /24 subnet respectively.